aergoio/guide/source/smart-contracts/lua/reference.md

 abi.register(set, get, printBlock)
 ```

-To read and write data on a blockchain within a contract, you must use the system package.
+To interact with blockchain data from within a smart contract, you can use the `system` package.
-In the above example, the smart contract provides the function to access the key-value repository through the setItem and getItem functions of the system package and store the data permanently.
-In addition, a simple debug message can be output to the node's log file via the print function.
+In the example above, the contract demonstrates how to permanently store and retrieve data using the `system.setItem()` and `system.getItem()` functions, which provide access to the contract's key-value storage on the blockchain.
+Additionally, the `system.print()` function allows you to output debug messages to the node's log file, which is useful during development and troubleshooting.

+## Lua Built-in Functions
+Lua provides a rich set of built-in functions and basic packages that make smart contract development easier.
+These include powerful string manipulation functions, table operations, and mathematical utilities that simplify common programming tasks.

+### Available Lua Features
+Most standard Lua 5.1 features are available in Aergo smart contracts, with some exceptions for security and determinism reasons.
+For detailed syntax, explanations, and usage of standard Lua features, please refer to the [official Lua 5.1 Reference Manual](https://www.lua.org/manual/5.1/).

+### Restricted Functions
+Since Aergo smart contracts run in a blockchain environment, certain functions that could introduce non-determinism or security risks are disabled:

+* **Disabled global functions:**
+  * `print` (use `system.print` instead)
+  * `loadstring`, `load`
+  * `dofile`, `loadfile`
+  * `module`
+  * `require` (use built-in packages directly)

+* **Disabled or restricted packages:**
+  * `coroutine` package (not available)
+  * `io` package (not available)
+  * `os` package (not available)
+  * `debug` package (not available)
+  * `math.random` and `math.randomseed` (use `system.random` instead)

+### Available Packages
+The following standard Lua packages are available with some restrictions:
+* `string` - Full string manipulation capabilities
+* `table` - Table handling functions
+* `math` - Mathematical functions (except random/randomseed)

+For random number generation in smart contracts, use the deterministic `system.random()` function instead of Lua's built-in random functions.

 ## system package
-This packages provides blockchain information and store/get state
+This package provides blockchain information and allows storing/retrieving state.

 ### getBlockheight()
 This function returns the block number that contains the current contract transaction.
 ### getPrevBlockHash()
 This function returns the hash of the previous block
 ### getTimestamp()
-This function returns the creation start time of the block that contains current contract transaction.
+This function returns the creation start time of the block that contains the current contract transaction.
 ### getTxhash()
-This function returns the id of the current contract transaction.
+This function returns the ID of the current contract transaction.
 ### getAmount()
-This function returns number of AER sent with contract call.
+This function returns the number of AER sent with the contract call.
 Return type is string.
 ### isFeeDelegation()
 This function returns whether the transaction is using fee delegation.
 ### getContractID()
 This function returns the current contract address.
 ### getCreator()
-This function returns creator address of current contract
+This function returns the creator address of the current contract.
 ### getOrigin()
-This function returns sender address of current transaction
+This function returns the sender address of the current transaction.
 ### getSender()
-This function returns caller address of current contract
+This function returns the caller address of the current contract.
 ### isContract(address)
-This function return if address is contract then true else false. when address is invalid then raise error
+This function returns true if the address is a contract, otherwise false.
+If the address is invalid, it raises an error.
 ### setItem(key, value)
-This function sets the value corresponding to key to the storage belonging to current contract
+This function sets the value corresponding to the key in the storage belonging to the current contract.

 Restrictions:
 * key type can only be string (number type is implicitly converted to string)
 * value type can be: number, string, table
 ### getItem(key)
-This function returns the value corresponding to key in storage belonging to current contract
+This function returns the value corresponding to the key in storage belonging to the current contract.
-* If there is no value corresponding to key, it returns nil.
+* If there is no value corresponding to the key, it returns nil.
 ### print(args...)
-This function print args with json format at console log in node running current contract
+This function prints args in JSON format to the console log in the node running the current contract.

 ### date(format[, time])
 This function returns the date and time in the given format.
 If `time` is not provided, it uses the block timestamp.